arzWarrior/mucc/README.md

 ## License

-*Minecraft content and materials are trademarks and copyrights of Mojang *mucc livre para uso
+-Minecraft content and materials are trademarks and copyrights of Mojang -mucc livre para uso